 Filters come in a variety of shapes, styles, diameters, and thicknesses.
 Quality filters generally come at a higher price.

 Photographic filters can cost anywhere between $10 and $300.
 Generally the more you spend, the higher-quality glass and higher-quality coating you will get.
 It is recommended when you buy a photographic filter, that you get one that has multiple layers of coatings.
 Multiple coatings will reduce the amount of reflections and ensure better contrast and more accurate color.
 Some coatings also offer a layer of protection against scratching.

 It’s also recommended that you stick with brand names.
 Some notable and reliable brands for photographic filters are Hoya, Tiffen, B+W, Cokin and Heliopan.
 You can also stick to the same brand filter as your camera manufacturer, if available.
 What do we at NYFalls.com recommend?
 Hoya Filters.
 They provide the best blend of performance and cost.
 They are durable and compact, and Hoya is always updating them with new technologies.

 Where do you buy filters?
-The two places I recommend are Amazon and Robin Kanta’s filter shop.
-I have purchased filters for great prices on eBay, but after a few years a set of neutral filters recently faded to a purple tint.
-Turns out the eBay seller (who is long gone) sold me counterfeit filters.
+The two places I recommend are Adorama and B&H. I have purchased filters for great prices on eBay, but after a few years a set of neutral filters recently faded to a purple tint.
+It turns out the eBay seller (who is long gone) sold me counterfeit filters.
 I recommend buying from reputable dealers instead.